agentbryce2025/terminal_control/computer-use-demo/README.md

     -it computer-use-demo:local  # can also use ghcr.io/anthropics/anthropic-quickstarts:computer-use-demo-latest
 ```

 The docker run command above mounts the repo inside the docker image, such that you can edit files from the host.
-Streamlit is already configured with auto reloading.
+The terminal interface will automatically reload when you modify the source files.